krille-chan/fluffychat/README.md

 # Special thanks

-* <a href="https://github.com/fabiyamada">Fabiyamada</a> is a graphics designer from Brasil and has made the fluffychat logo and the banner.
+* <a href="https://github.com/fabiyamada">Fabiyamada</a> is a graphics designer from Brazil and has made the fluffychat logo and the banner.
 Big thanks for her great designs.

 * <a href="https://github.com/advocatux">Advocatux</a> has made the Spanish translation with great love and care.
 He always stands by my side and supports my work with great commitment.